 We all use archive file formats like .zip, .rar in order to employ lossless data compression.
 In a single archive file, we can add several files and folders and considerably reduce the combined size of the package, which makes it easy to send it across the network.
-However, sometimes you don’t want to make the file access public before uploading or sending it across the network or invite a wider audience.
-Adding a password to the zipped file in Windows 10/8/7 can save you all the trouble at such distressing times.
+However, sometimes you don’t want to make the file access public before uploading or sending it across the network or inviting a wider audience.
+Adding a password to the zipped file in Windows 11/10/8/7 can save you all the trouble at such distressing times.
 In this post, we’ll be talking about how to add a password to a zipped or archived file.

 How to add Password to Zip file